amsk1982/techniqueforlife/content/workshops/free-evening-intros.md

 Please [book a place](https://buytickets.at/bethanevans/646748) to attend online and you'll be sent the Zoom link shortly before.
 Once we have begun at 7.30 it will not be possible to join, so please be sure to log on in time!

-I suggest you join the call where you will have privac.y.
+I suggest you join the call where you will have privacy.
 If this is not going to be possible please use headphones or similar to ensure that the call can't be overheard by anyone around you.